-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 courtesy Stadtweinmarketing

+Few cities steep themselves in the festive spirit like Vienna.
 The Austrian capital's first Christmas Market was held in 1298 and today the city has more than 20 events to choose from.

 First timers, though, should make a beeline for the Viennese Christmas Market, which takes place in front of City Hall.

 It runs until Christmas Eve, with 151 stalls serving everything from boozy Christmas punch to gut busting Austrian sausages.
 There's a huge ice rink for skating, reindeer rides for kids and a classic nativity scene.

-This might be the most traditional Christmas market going, but be sure to try out curling on the dedicated ice rink.
+What makes it special: This might be the most traditional Christmas market going, but be sure to try out curling on the dedicated ice rink.
+A bizarre and brilliant winter sport to keep off the chill.

-Now in its second year, Montreal's Grand Christmas Market takes its inspiration from Europe's biggest festive events.
+Now in its second year, Montreal's Grand Christmas Market in Canada takes its inspiration from Europe's biggest festive events.

 Running December 1-24 on the pedestrian thoroughfare of Ste Catherine Street, the event has more than 60 wooden houses plying their wares, from warming winter drinks to essential Christmas handicrafts.
 The market is especially good for kids, with an elves' workshop, Santa's sleigh and even an igloo.

-Although it closes its doors on Christmas Eve, Montreal's Grand Market reopens a week later to see in the New Year.
+What makes it special: Although it closes its doors on Christmas Eve, Montreal's Grand Market reopens a week later to see in the New Year.
 Local DJs provide entertainment as the clock strikes midnight.

 Prague's Xmas market opens every day -- including Christmas Day -- until January 6.